 8 best practices to maintain FCA compliance

 There is no better time to brush up on your FCA compliance practices.
-With SMCR regulation now underway and the FCA having recently revised their guidance on how to treat vulnerable customers, as well as new initiatives and focuses emerging around mis-selling, cryptoassets and claims management, it is clear that the world of regulation is constantly updating and changing.
+With the FCA having recently revised their guidance on how to treat vulnerable customers, as well as new initiatives and focuses emerging around mis-selling, cryptoassets and claims management, it's clear that the world of regulation is constantly updating and changing.

 As the priorities of the regulator become ever more demanding and complex, how can businesses best meet their obligations to maintain their FCA compliance?